fcorbelli/zpaqfranz/README.md

 **Bonus: for a developer it's just like a "super-git-versioning"**

-In the makefile ,just put a zpaq-save-everything at the top and you will keep all the versions of your software, even with libraries, SQL dumps, etc.
+In the makefile, just put a zpaq-save-everything at the top and you will keep all the versions of your software, even with libraries, SQL dumps, etc.
 A single archive keeps everything, forever, with just one command (or two, for verification).

 **Defects?**